 We will announce when ticket sales are available!

 2022 was a tough year for the queer community.
 Headline after headline in Canada about physical or verbal attacks on the community, or threats of physical violence.
 Or legislation such as in Quebec that intends to out trans people.
-Or the headlines of school trustee elections in the fall of 2022 with slates (not just one, but slates) of candidates who want to roll back protections for trans students - including 30 candidates who ran in BC.
-And let's not even begin to talk about our neighbors where they implemented the highest number of anti-queer legislation in history (whether it be banning trans athletes, or banning books, or any number of anti-LGBTQ measures).
+Or the headlines of school trustee elections in the fall of 2022 with slates (not just one, but slates) of candidates who want to roll back protections for trans students - including 30 candidates who ran in BC (and two who got elected).
+And let's not even begin to talk about our neighbors to the south where they implemented the highest number of anti-queer legislation in history (whether it be banning trans athletes, or banning books, or any number of anti-LGBTQ measures).

 It is for these reasons that Pride parades continue to be protests.
 Or that Pride Societies exist.
 So that we can stand up against violence and stand up against the normalization of hatred of our community.
 We invite you to stand with us and if you see something, say something.
 I'm hopeful we can stem this avalanche of bigotry if we all work together.

 Go Quesnel Pride 2023!
 We hope you call us by our [chosen] name

 History of Pride